home-assistant/home-assistant.io/source/_includes/integrations/manual_config_steps.md

   _**{% my config_flow_start icon domain=domain %}**_ button.
 {% endif %}
 - From the list, search and select _**"{{ name }}"**_.
-- Follow the instruction on screen to complete the set up.
+- Follow the instructions on screen to complete the set up.

 {% enddetails %}